afranks86/blogdown-site/content/publication/2021-wang-confounding/index.md

 We prove the consistency and convergence rate for the PCA-based method and use these results to provide guidance about when to use each method.
 We demonstrate the effectiveness of our methodology using both simulations and in two real-world applications.'
-publication: 'Journal of Multivariate Analysis'
+publication: '*Journal of Multivariate Analysis*'